bobisapotato/source/README.md

 ### Blacklists

-Examples of blacklists can be found in [the customization repository](https://github.com/basicBot/custom/tree/master/blacklists).
 You can add blacklists in the settings of the bot via the methods given in that same repository.
 See below for more information.